Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 - `[AITargetTypesIndex]` is the index of an entry in the `[AITargetTypes]` section located in `rulesmd.ini`.
 Each alive map object listed here will be counted.
 - If `[AITargetTypesIndex]` is negative this value will be evaluated as a positive index in `[AITargetTypesIndex]` but instead of printing a list of alive map objects and the respective count it will appear as an unique global count of all the alive map objects listed in `[AITargetTypes]`.
 - `MesageDelay` is the time (in minutes) of the message displayed.
 If the value is 0 then the duration of the message will be the default `MesageDelay` value specified in `rulesmd.ini`.
+- Be aware a message can't show more than 6 lines so if `[AITargetTypes]` contains more than 5 map objects then the first lines won't appear.

 In `mycampaign.map`:
 ```ini